cltl/vu-rm-pip3/docs/usage.md

 ## Basic Usage
 The script `run-pipeline.sh` allows to run the pipeline on a raw text document to produce a fully annotated NAF document:

-    ./run-pipeline.sh < input.txt > output.naf
+    ./scripts/run-pipeline.sh < input.txt > output.naf

 The script additionally produces a log file `pipeline.log` in the directory from which it is called.
-Internally, the script calls the python module `wrapper/pipeline` with standard arguments from the repository's directory.
+Internally, the script calls the python module `wrapper` with standard arguments from the repository's directory.
 The script is set to accept the python wrapper arguments as command-line arguments.

 ## Advanced usage
 This section describes arguments to the python pipeline wrapper.